clearlinux/dockerfiles/clr-sdk/README.md

     the container has exited.
 The container path will be automatically generated within the container if it doesn't already exist, and will replace whatever may already be there, so _use caution_.
-  * If you plan to run `sudo mixer build-image` inside the container, you must additionally pass `--privileged -v /dev:/dev` to docker run.
+  * If you plan to run `sudo mixer build image` inside the container, you must additionally pass `--privileged -v /dev:/dev` to docker run.
 This is because `mixer build-image` needs to mount a loopback device for generating the image filesystem.
 The `-v /dev:/dev` bind mount is due to an [outstanding